ywiyogo/FCND4-DroneEstimation/README.md

 ## Scenario 11 GPS Update with Custom Controller

-This scenario allows me to test the localization with the GPS update, which is described in the setion 7.3.1 of [the summary handout](https://www.overleaf.com/read/vymfngphcccj#/54894644/).
+This scenario allows me to test the localization with the GPS update, which is described in the section 7.3.1 of [the summary handout](https://www.overleaf.com/read/vymfngphcccj#/54894644/).
 In the code, I implement the partial derivative of the measurement model `h(x)`, called `hPrime`. `hPrime` is a 6x7 matrix which contains 5x5 identity matrix.

 These are the implemented code in the function `void QuadEstimatorEKF::UpdateFromGPS(V3F pos, V3F vel)`: